Action-Space Entropy Regularization in Bayesian Markowitz: HJB Equation and Optimal Policy

 \end{lemma}

 \begin{proof} The $\pi$-dependent terms in $\mathcal{L}^\pi V + \tau H(\pi)$ are

 Taking the first variation under $\int \pi = 1$ gives

 The exponent is quadratic in $u$, so $\pi^*$ is Gaussian.
-Completing the square gives the stated mean and variance. \end{proof}
+Since $\Phi$ is linear in $\pi$ apart from the strictly convex entropy term $\tau H(\pi)$, this stationary point is the unique minimizer; completing the square gives the stated mean and variance. \end{proof}

-\begin{remark}[Mean-variance separation] The optimal policy separates cleanly: the mean $\bar{u}^*$ depends on beliefs and value gradients, while the variance $\varsigma^{*2}$ depends only on the curvature $V_{xx}$ and the entropy weight $\tau$.
-The coupling term $PV_{xm}$ in the mean is new relative to \citet{wang2019} and reflects the influence of drift uncertainty on the optimal position.
-Notably, the mean control is independent of $\tau$; entropy regularization affects only the policy variance, not the optimal mean action. \end{remark}
+\begin{remark}[Mean--variance separation] The optimal policy separates cleanly: the mean $\bar{u}^*$ depends on beliefs and value gradients, while the variance $\varsigma^{*2}$ depends only on the curvature $V_{xx}$ and the entropy weight $\tau$.
+The coupling term $PV_{xm}$ in the mean is new relative to the known-drift case and reflects drift uncertainty.
+The mean control contains no explicit $\tau$; Section~\ref{sec:value} shows the implicit dependence through $V$ vanishes as well, since all $\tau$-dependence of $V$ is confined to a wealth-independent additive term.
+Entropy regularization therefore affects only the policy variance. \end{remark}